The MDSC is dedicated to ensuring that all members have information about and access to the latest research opportunities.

 Current Opportunities for Participation in Research Studies

-If you are interested in participating or have any questions, please email Dr. Jaclyn Ford and Dr. Elizabeth Kensinger at learnmemory@bc.edu.
+If you are interested in participating, or if you have any questions, please visit the study website or contact the research team at MGH: 617-643-8912 or researchdownsyndrome@mgh.harvard.edu.

 Massachusetts General Hospital at the Lurie Center is conducting a study designed to evaluate the effects of fluoxetine in individuals with Down syndrome (DS).
 Participants must be adults between 18 to 45 years of age with Ds who are experiencing symptoms of depression.
 Participants must not have a diagnosis of dementia, obsessive-compulsive disorder (OCD), post-traumatic stress disorder (PTSD), bipolar disorder, psychosis or substance use disorder.
 Participants must not have taken fluoxetine before without stopping it early.
 Participants will receive all study related evaluations at no charge.
 For additional information about study requirements and study procedures, please contact Dr. Robyn Thom’s study staff at 781-860-1711 or LurieCenterResearch@partners.org.